Supreme Council of Antiquities: Department of Antiquities

-In the 1850s, Auguste Mariette made discoveries at Saqqara and revived an interest in Egyptology.
-The government of Egypt was keen to tap the skills and the publicity Mariette could bring to the country and created the post of Conservator for him.
+In the 1850s, Auguste Mariette made several discoveries at Saqqara, which revived interest into Ancient Egypt, their culture, and their monuments. and revived an interest in Egyptology.
+In response to the renewed interest, in 1858 the Department of Antiquites was established, and its first Conservator was Mariette.
+In 1859, the Department of Antiquities was created and was in existence for more than a century.

-Mariette needed little persuasion in any case, and brought his family with him.
-The following year, in 1859, the Department of Antiquities was created, a respected body that would endure for more than a century.
-Mariette's organisation did not always place the welfare of Egypt and the Egyptians at the top of its priorities; the prestige of France, if not of Mariette himself, could seem equally important to him.
-Nevertheless, he did provide the infrastructure that was required and his energy and determination gave the body the strong foundation of an identity and a credibility.

-Mariette was followed by Gaston Maspero "as Director General of the Excavations and Antiquities of Egypt, and his big achievement was his examination of the mummy of Ramses II, found in 1884, in the presence of the Khédive and other high dignitaries.
+Mariette was followed by Gaston Maspero, whose biggest contribution was the examination of the mummy of Ramses II in 1884.
+This event was witnessed by the Khedive and other high officials.
 The mummy of this great conqueror was well preserved, revealing a giant frame and a face expressive of sovereign majesty, indomitable will, and the pride of the Egyptian king of kings.
 He then unbandaged the mummy of Ahmose-Nefertari, wife of King Ahmose I. of the Eighteenth Dynasty, beside which, in the same sarcophagus, had been discovered the mummy of Ramses III.
 The physiognomy of this monarch is more refined and intellectual than that of his warlike predecessor; nor was his frame built upon the same colossal plan.
 The height of the body was less, and the shoulders not so wide.
-In the same season Maspero also discovered an ancient Egyptian romance inscribed on limestone near the tomb of Sinuhe at Thebes.
+In the same season Maspero also discovered an ancient Egyptian romance known as the story of Sinuhe in a tomb in Thebes.
 A fragment on papyrus had been preserved at the Egyptian Museum of Berlin, but the whole romance was now decipherable."